xapian/xapian-docsprint/concepts/search/queries.rst

 Note that when using these operators, they decide whether to include or exclude documents only and do not affect the weight of a document.

-Another way to filter documents is by using the OP_FILTER operand, which behaves like OP_AND, but passes only the weight from match (A):

-	* Documents which match A and B are passed, with weight of A

 Near and Phrase
 ~~~~~~~~~~~~~~~

 Two additional operators that are commonly used are *NEAR*, which finds
 terms within 10 words of each other in the current document, behaving like
 OP_AND with regard to weights, so that: